madoooaboelazaiem/Apartment-Search-Engine/README.md

 ## Getting Started

-folder structure is inspired by https://softwareontheroad.com/ideal-nodejs-project-structure/ with some modifications like adding controllers and dbm folder
+folder structure is inspired by https://softwareontheroad.com/ideal-nodejs-project-structure/ with some modifications like adding datasources, schema and resolvers folder

 ### Prerequisites